-One of the purposes of Mensa is to identify and foster intelligence for the betterment of humanity.
-The Mensa Foundation fulfills that by assisting intellectually gifted people in the development of their intellectual and social abilities so that they can better benefit society.
+One of the purposes of Mensa was to identify and foster intelligence for the betterment of humanity.
+The Mensa Foundation fulfilled that by assisting intellectually gifted people in the development of their intellectual and social abilities so that they could better benefit society.

-In pursuit of both goals, Mensa International and the Mensa Foundation founded an award recognizing the application of Mensans’ intellectual abilities that result in tangible benefit to society.
-This accomplishment should be innovative in some respect.
-It may be a single achievement such as an invention, or it may be the cumulative effect of several innovative accomplishments, but it must be shown to have a tangible benefit to a substantial number of people.
+In pursuit of both goals, Mensa International and the Mensa Foundation founded an award that recognized the application of Mensans’ intellectual abilities that resulted in tangible benefit to society.
+This accomplishment was to be innovative in some respect, possibly a single achievement such as an invention or it could have the cumulative effect of several innovative accomplishments, but it had to be shown to have a tangible benefit to a substantial number of people.

 Acceptable activities included, for example, new or significantly improved education programs for employees, clients or business associates; programs designed to educate the public, including children, youth and adults; novel philanthropic efforts; and intellectual research and development.